“I emailed the help desk and they won’t get back to me!!!!” – Jon

 The Help Desk supports you and your day-to-day work.
 Whether your report isn’t printing, you can’t log-on to your computer, or your laptop won’t connect to the projector – we’re here to help.

-We’re here to help and there are a lot of help requests.
 Here are some tips to help us help you faster.

 Write a Descriptive Summary